 Morning fog, enveloping Hindu temples on Durbar Square, Bhaktapur, central Nepal, evaporates at sunrise.
+This city is mainly inhabited by Newars, a people of mixed Indo-European and Mongolian origin.
 (Photo copyright © by Kaj Halberg)

-Hindu temples around a sacred lake, Pushkar, Rajasthan.
+Hindu temples, clustered around a sacred lake, Pushkar, Rajasthan.
 (Photo copyright © by Kaj Halberg)

-An entrance tower, a so-called gopuram, in a temple, dedicated to Devi, Shiva’s shakti, in a form named Minakshi, Madurai, Tamil Nadu.
-This temple is adorned with thousands of carvings.
+An entrance tower, a so-called gopura, or gopuram, in a temple in Madurai, Tamil Nadu, dedicated to Minakshi, a form of Devi, Shiva’s shakti (see caption ‘Hindu deities’ below).
+The tower is adorned with thousands of carvings, depicting deities and myths.
 (Photos copyright © by Kaj Halberg)

 The Hindu caste system

 The Aryan invaders were pale-skinned, whereas the local Dravidian inhabitants, whom the Aryans made their slaves, were dark-skinned.
 People were divided into four castes, in Sanskrit varna, which merely means ‘colour’ – in all probability referring to the various skin colours of the Indus Valley population.
 According to one Veda text, this classification of people was dictated by the gods.

 This turban-clad dancer in Bikaner, Rajasthan, is of Aryan descent.
 (Photo copyright © by Kaj Halberg)

 This Tamil girl in Tarangambadi, Tamil Nadu, is of Dravidian descent.
 (Photo copyright © by Kaj Halberg)